Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 03 · How does it affect me?

 Before buying into a new project, what exactly should due diligence check?
 One, team: is it doxxed with verifiable past work and track record — pure anonymity warrants much higher caution.
 Two, liquidity: is it locked, for how long, and by whom — unlocked can be drained anytime.
 Three, contract: has it been audited by a reputable firm, and does the report have unresolved high-risk items.
-Four, holder distribution: use a block explorer to see whether tokens are highly concentrated in a few wallets — over-concentration means a few people can dump.
+Four, holder distribution: use a Block Explorer to see whether tokens are highly concentrated in a few wallets — over-concentration means a few people can dump.
 Five, value: what real need does it solve, versus just a "next 100x" narrative.
 The more thoroughly you check these five, the less likely you become the bag holder.

 04 · What should I do?